Finding Hecate’s ring

-When I was in NYC in 2018, I went to see Sleep no more, an immersive theatrical production by Punchdrunk Love.
+When I was in NYC in 2018, I experienced Sleep no more, an immersive theatrical production by Punchdrunk Love.
 It is the darkest and most intense theatrical play I have ever experienced in my life.

-We are told to wear our faceless white masks during the performance, like a reminiscent of Stanley Kubrick’s Eyes Wide Shut and we are explicitly instructed to remain silent at all times.
+We are told to wear our faceless white masks during the performance, reminiscent of Stanley Kubrick’s Eyes Wide Shut, and we are explicitly instructed to remain silent at all times.
 The sense of anonymity adds to the mysterious nature of this play and creates a fourth wall between the actors and the audience.
 Anything can happen!

-“Fortune favors the bold”, says our host mischievously as she drops 15 of us off on one of the hotel’s floors.
+“Fortune favours the bold”, says our host mischievously as she drops 15 of us off on one of the hotel’s floors.